z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 ## What's Next?

-So we can navigate between different simple components by typing in URLs.
-But we need some proper content for our site!
+So far we have enabled basic routing: when we navigate manually to a particular URL, we can get a particular component (or a 404 component for unknown URLs)

+Next, let's begin adding some content to our site.

 ## Layouts